 You can read the full article here.

 Source: Oxendine, Chez.
-“Through partnership with Good, NCAI appoints digital coach to help Native businesses.”
+“Through partnership with Google, NCAI appoints digital coach to help Native businesses.”
 Tribal Business News.
 Nov.
 14, 2022